Commission on Legal Empowerment of the Poor: Founding of the Commission

-The Commission on Legal Empowerment of the Poor, co-chaired by former U.S. secretary of state Madeleine Albright and Hernando de Soto, Peruvian economist and founder of the Institute for Liberty and Democracy (ILD), was launched in 2005 by a group of developing and industrialized countries including Canada, Denmark, Egypt, Finland, Guatemala, Iceland, India, Norway, Sweden, South Africa, Tanzania and the United Kingdom, and completed its work in 2008.
+The Commission on Legal Empowerment of the Poor, co-chaired by former U.S. Secretary of State Madeleine Albright and Hernando de Soto, Peruvian economist and founder of the Institute for Liberty and Democracy (ILD), was launched in 2005 by a group of developing and industrialized countries including Canada, Denmark, Egypt, Finland, Guatemala, Iceland, India, Norway, Sweden, South Africa, Tanzania and the United Kingdom, and completed its work in 2008.

 Members

-The Commission on Legal Empowerment of the Poor (CLEP) was made up of influential policymakers and practitioners from around the world who were believed to be uniquely well-positioned to advocate among their peers for legal reforms in developing countries.
-Given its unique structure, CLEP was seen as a powerful catalyst for change among global leaders and within the development community.
+The Commission on Legal Empowerment of the Poor was made up of influential policymakers and practitioners from around the world who were believed to be well-positioned to advocate among their peers for legal reforms in developing countries.